-Colleen's work has appeared in The New York Times Magazine, The New Republic, The Wall Street Journal, A Public Space, The Atlantic.com, National Geographic Traveler, Salon.com, Creative Nonfiction, and The New York Times Travel Section.
+COLLEEN KINDER is a travel writer and photographer, loosely based in too many places.
+Her work has appeared in The New York Times Magazine, The New Republic, The WSJ, A Public Space, The Atlantic.com, National Geographic Traveler, Salon.com, The Virginia Quarterly Review, Creative Nonfiction, Ms. Magazine, and The New York Times.